Menu

 📍 ha noi

-Hanoi Train Street is a narrow residential alley in the Old Quarter where a working railway line passes within centimetres of the houses, cafes, and daily life of the people who live alongside it - one of Hanoi's most photographed and contested urban scenes.
+Hanoi Train Street is a narrow residential alley where a working railway line passes within centimetres of cafes and houses - one of Hanoi's most photographed spots.
+Two sections: Old Quarter (5 Trần Phú, livelier, more atmospheric) and South Side (210 Lê Duẩn, calmer, easier to find a seat).

 Hmong King Palace